 Both Belladonna’s Cupboard FX sets and their Flesh Crafter Wax were used to create the living political artwork on the models for this First Friday event.
 In addition to working very closely with local performers and musicians in Kansas City, the ladies of Belladonna’s Cupboard worked their butts off to help Mama Trash Productions promote and help raise funds for one of their favorite bands, Lord of the Lost from Germany to get to come and do a tour in the United States for the first time ever.
 “It’s really important to support the musicians you love.
 That’s how they get to make music for a living.
 I’ve never understood how bands can get told they are selling out, they aren’t selling out they are growing their fan base.
 They are making a living and more people are getting to experience their music.
 That’s a good thing.
 “Says Beth.
 “We want to give back and support the things we care about with our business, that is success to us, being able to do that” Now, the girls have relocated to Los Angeles and are looking to take this attitude behind business nationwide with a touring fashion show that encourages people from all backgrounds and walks of life to express themselves and follow their dreams.

-They invite the public to come, get their makeup done to represent their individual scars and plights, make signs and walk on the runway along with the models.
+They will invite the public to come, get their makeup done to represent their individual scars and plights, make signs and walk on the runway along with the models.
 “Together we are striving to build better world, by coming together for these causes and changing peoples’ attitudes.
 Everything big once had a small start.”
 Says Rachel about the whole thing.”
 We are looking to get people involved with this tour.
 We need bands, models, managers.
 Contact us for details”